gjbex/Best-practices-for-scientific-computing/code_style.md

 development pipeline, either as git pre-commit hooks, or as part of a more substantial CI/CD setup on GitHub or GitLab.

+Another issue is code formatting is the maximum number of characters on a line.
+Some guidelines for programmers have very strong opinions on that, while other are more tolerant.

+Since many editors will automatically display a view on your code with lines wrapped to the length that can be displayed on the screen, that might not seem an issue, but it can be argued that this makes the code harder to read.
+If you switch that off, you will have a view on your code were some lines are truncated, again a very unpleasant and potentially confusing situation.

+Personally I like the maximum line length to be 80 characters, since that will guarantee it can be displayed without the need to wrap it, even when displaying multiple editor windows side-by-side.
+Again, code formatters can enforce this and properly wrap the code for you automatically.

 Whichever convention you follow, be consistent!